CLC3-GitFlow/CLC3-GitFlow/Usecases/Usecase1.md

 Check 'Require status checks to pass before merging' on and search in the searchbar for 'SonarCloud Code Analysis' and click on it.

+Save the rule.

 ## How to start the workflow
-Starts with a pull-request on the master branch, when the pull-request is either opened, synchronized or repopened
+Starts with a pull-request on the master branch, when the pull-request is either opened, synchronized or repopened.